ajiways/backend-for-timtable-app/readme.md

-Backend side for a timetable app.
+# Backend side for a timetable app.
-In the future there will be a little documentation how to use it :)